studersi/test-4/tutorial-7/README.md

 It looks like a standard `GET` request with a status 200.
 The interesting bit is the second field from the end.
 In the log file tutorial, we defined a lengthy Apache access log format with two items reserved for the anomaly score.
 So far, these values have been empty; now they are being filled.
 The first of the two numbers at the end is the request's inbound anomaly score.
 Our submission of `/bin/bash` as parameter got us a score of 5.
 This is considered a critical rule violation by the Core Rules.
 An error level violation is set at 4, a warning at 3 and a notice at 2.
 However, if you look over the rules in all the files, most of them score as critical violations with a score of 5.

 But now we want to know what rule triggered the alert.
-We could simply tail the error log, but let's use the unique ID to get all the messages associated with our request.
-The unique ID was displayed in the access log, so this is very simple:
+This information can be found in the error log.
+We could simply tail the error log and look at the last entry but in a real world scenario, this entry might be buried somewhere in the middle of the error log.
+Therefore we find the request ID in the access log entry and then search for all entries in the error log that are related to that request ID.

 ```bash
 [2016-10-25 08:40:01.881938] [authz_core:debug] 127.0.0.1:42732 WA7@QX8AAQEAABC4maIAAAAV AH01626: …